 Dr. Barry Dunn is the President of South Dakota State University.
 Dunn received a bachelor’s degree in biology at SDSU in 1975 and subsequently completed two graduate degrees in animal science—a master’s in 1977 and a Ph.D. in 2000—at the Brookings campus.
 He became the South Dakota Corn Utilization Council endowed dean of the College of Agriculture and Biological Sciences in 2010.
 He also served as director of SDSU Extension and as a professor of animal science.
 Dunn has a rich academic background, was a successful rancher and farm operator and is a published author and researcher.
 He is a nationally recognized expert in beef production and ranching systems, and is a member of several professional organizations, including the Society for Range Management, the American Society of Animal Science, and the National Cattlemen’s Beef Association.

 Mr. Kevin Tetzlaff is the President/CEO of First Bank & Trust Brookings.
 Kevin joined Fishback Financial Corporation as a college intern in 1991, and upon graduation from South Dakota State University, has been with the organization since.
-He has served in various roles within the organization, including a nine year stint as President/CEO of First Bank & Trust Milbank; and he returned to Brookings in his current capacity in 2008.
-Mr. Tetzlaff currently serves on the SDSU Foundation Board of Trustees, serves as Chairman of both the Brookings Economic Development Corporation and the SDSU Jackrabbit Advocates and he is also a Past-Chairman of the South Dakota Bankers Association.
+He has served in various roles within the organization, including a nine year stint as President/CEO of First Bank & Trust Milbank.
+He returned to Brookings in his current capacity in 2008.
+Mr. Tetzlaff currently serves on the SDSU Foundation Board of Trustees, as Chairman of both the Brookings Economic Development Corporation and the SDSU Jackrabbit Advocates, and is also a Past-Chairman of the South Dakota Bankers Association.

 Senator Larry Tidemann is a member of the South Dakota State Senate.
 He previously served as a member of the South Dakota State House of Representatives from 2004-2010.
 Senator Tidemann is a graduate of South Dakota State University and is a retired Director, Associate Dean and Agriculture Program Leader.
 He also serves as the Vice-Chair of the Senate Appropriations Committee and is the Chair of the Government Operations and Audit Committee and the Retirement Laws Committee.

-Mr. Ryan Krogman is licensed real estate broker in the State of South Dakota for 18 years and a broker/owner of Century 21 Gustafson Krogman and Assoc. since 2001.
-Born and raised in Brookings and current resident of Brookings County, Ryan has a Bachelors Degree in Business Economics from South Dakota State University and was a four year letter winner in baseball.
+Mr. Ryan Krogman has been a licensed real estate broker in the State of South Dakota for over 18 years and a broker/owner of Century 21 Gustafson Krogman and Assoc. since 2001.
+Born and raised in Brookings as well as a current resident of Brookings County, Ryan has a bachelor's degree in business economics from South Dakota State University and was a four year letter winner in baseball.
 Ryan was recently elected to a second term to the Brookings County Commission.

 Mr. Dwaine Chapel is the Executive Director of the Research Park at South Dakota State University.
 Mr. Chapel previously served as the Executive Director of the Madison-based Lake Area Improvement Corporation since 2006, where he worked closely with state legislators, the Governor’s Office of Economic Development and members of South Dakota’s congressional delegation on economic development and growth in the area.
 Dwaine is a South Dakota State University graduate, with a master’s degree in Industrial Management from the College of Engineering.